Cuba’s Best New Year’s Eve Bash: The 1959 REVOLUTION!

 After African Americans were betrayed during Reconstruction, they were further undermined and impoverished when the South was overrun by capital investments in manufacturing, lumber and agriculture.
 The capitalist rulers began to cast their eyes abroad.

-By 1870 four regiments of Black troops were re-organized, but were used for the vicious campaign to annihilate tribal Indigenous nations in the “Indian Wars” of the West and Southwest United States.
 In 1898 all four of these re-organized Black regiments were sent to be among the invading forces in the Spanish-American War.
 African American soldiers were used for conquering other oppressed people.
 The U.S. became a world imperialist power.

 BLACK SOLDIERS IN THE IMPERIALIST ERA